-The personal injury attorneys at Bertoldo, Baker, Carter & Smith in Las Vegas, Nevada attempt to supply our clients with realistic timelines regarding their claims and lawsuits, so there are no surprises about the length of time it takes to recover financially.
+The personal injury attorneys at Bertoldo, Baker, Carter, Smith & Cullen in Las Vegas, Nevada attempt to supply our clients with realistic timelines regarding their claims and lawsuits, so there are no surprises about the length of time it takes to recover financially.

 While our Clark County lawyers work tirelessly to expedite our clients’ cases to produce results, no one can say for certain exactly how long it will take to finalize the claim.
 Each personal injury case is unique, and pursuing the best outcome available for each client can take time.